ensdomains/docs/ens-improvement-proposals/ens-l2-offchain.md

 ### Any other libraries

 If you use other libraries or custom integration, you have to add the support on your own.
-Please read each specification and support accordingly or contact ENS team for help.
+So please read each specification and support accordingly or contact the ENS team for help.

 ## Dapps and wallets issuing subdomains on Layer 2 / offchain

-If you are wishing to issue subdomains using offchain datastorage, please follow [offchain resolver](https://github.com/ensdomains/offchain-resolver) as a reference point.
-The example uses flat file as a data source but can easily be replaced with database call.
+If you wish to issue subdomains using offchain data storage, please follow [offchain resolver](https://github.com/ensdomains/offchain-resolver) as a reference point.
+The example uses a flat file as a data source but can easily be replaced with database calls.

-L2 support is still work in progress.
+L2 support is still a work in progress.

 ## FAQ

 ### Is the change backwards compatible?

 Yes.
-The existing names on L1 will continute being resolved without clients nor applications supporting these standards.
-Only names on outside of L1 will not be resolved.
+The existing names on L1 will continue working without clients nor applications supporting these standards.
+Only names that are outside of L1 will not be resolved.

 ### Will L2/offchain data be supported by GraphQL?

 Once each L2 is officially supported, we will need to spin up a subgraph for each L2 bridge, and we will use schema stitching to make using them transparent to callers.

-For names that are not hosted on a supported L2, we won't be able to fetch data that's normally only available on the subgraph
+For names that are not hosted on a supported L2, we won't be able to fetch data that are normally only available on the subgraph

 ### How do you support other EVM compatible chains?

-Non L2 chains lacks ways to verify data on L1 trustlessly.
-The alternative is for chain bridge operators acts as a trusted third party and hosts the offchain gateway, or individual dapps hosts own gateway and sign each data with the private key of the ENS name.
+Non-L2 chains lack ways to verify data on L1 in the trustless manner.
+The alternative is for chain bridge operators to act as a trusted third-party and hosts the offchain gateway, or individual dapps hosts own gateway and sign each data with the private key of the ENS name.

 ### Can I issue a new tld unique to an offchain environment?

-No.Please read ["Why ENS Doesn’t Create More TLDs: Responsible Citizenship in the Global Namespace"](https://medium.com/the-ethereum-name-service/why-ens-doesnt-create-more-tlds-responsible-citizenship-in-the-global-namespace-7e66658fe2b1) for more detail
+No. Please read ["Why ENS Doesn't Create More TLDs: Responsible Citizenship in the Global Namespace"](https://medium.com/the-ethereum-name-service/why-ens-doesnt-create-more-tlds-responsible-citizenship-in-the-global-namespace-7e66658fe2b1) for more detail

-### Can I set primary name to names on offchain?
+### Can I set a primary name to names on offchain?

 Yes, you can.
-However, reverse registrar (it is a hidden top level domain starting with .addr.reverse) currently resides on L1 hence you have to pay gas on L1.
+However, reverse registrar (it is a hidden top-level domain starting with .addr.reverse) currently resides on L1; hence you have to pay gas on L1.
 We may consider moving the reverse registrar to L2 in future.

 ### Can I register .eth name on offchain?

-Only when we migrate .eth name to a specific L2.
-This will be one of the last steps of our migration after we find out which L2 supports ENS integration the best.
+Only when we migrate .eth name to a specific L2 as one of the last steps of our migration after finding out which L2 supports ENS integration the best.

 ## References and previous discussions